 Doctor of Education and Doctor of Philosophy

-The Ed.D. and the Ph.D. programs generally share a common foundation of required core courses.
+The Ed.D. and the Ph.D. programs generally share a common foundation of required program courses.
 Students selecting Talbot's Ed.D. in Educational Studies are generally focused on improving their educational leadership and teaching in their practice of ministry leadership, while also developing knowledge and skills of research.
 Those choosing Talbot's Ph.D. in Educational Studies degree are interested in combining educational ministry leadership and teaching with a strong emphasis in developing a competency in research and the contribution of theory to the practice of educational ministry.
 Research training in the Ph.D. program is primarily empirical with some opportunity for conceptual research as well.

-Limited Residential Hybrid Format Option
+Hybrid Distance Format Option

 Partnership with Your School: This track is designed to bring together resources and support from your school and from Talbot to help you complete your course of study.
 The application materials provide a full description of the support needed from your school for your participation in this program (e.g., a doctoral mentor, and reduction of workload during the coursework phase).

-Limited Residential Hybrid Design
+Hybrid Distance Design

 Application for Admission

-All doctoral students must meet with their advisor and contact a Graduate Graduation Counselor in the Office of the Registrar one year prior to graduation to declare their intent to graduate.
-(See Graduate Graduation Check description in Admission, Enrollment and Graduation Requirements section).
+All doctoral students must meet with their academic advisor and contact a Graduate Graduation Counselor in the Office of the Registrar one year prior to graduation to declare their intent to graduate.
+(See Graduate Graduation Check description in the Admission, Enrollment and Graduation Requirements section).

 Advancement to Candidacy

 Official candidacy for the doctorate signifies an advanced stage in the student's progress and is characterized by self-directed research in the completion of a dissertation under the direction of a faculty dissertation advisor.
-The following criteria must be met by each doctoral student at the completion of the coursework phase of doctoral studies to be awarded Candidacy Status by the Program Committee so that the doctoral student is eligible to begin dissertation studies.
+The following criteria must be met by each doctoral student at the completion of the coursework phase of doctoral studies to be awarded Candidacy Status by the Program Committee.
+Then, the doctoral student is eligible to begin dissertation studies.
 For students not meeting these criteria, the program committee will review the matter and the student may be subject for dismissal from the doctoral program.